 Gasul's trip to Europe in 1939 included typical tourist destinations like the Eiffel Tower, but he also visited places connected to his own family history.
 He filmed parts of his travels, including this visit to the Jewish area of Warsaw, which he labeled "The Jewish Ghetto."

 This film is unique in several respects.
-First, the footage is in color—not necessarily completely atypical of the time, but a medium that challenges our notion of this period as one that exists in black and white (an idea reinforced by Stephen Spielberg's 1993 film, Schindler's List).
-Second, the film shows a glimpse of Warsaw Jewish life (albeit its very specific aspect) mere months before the German invasion (and at least a year before the Germans established a ghetto for the Warsaw Jews; Gasul's own decision to name the part of town a "Jewish Ghetto" comes from an earlier, pre-Holocaust terminology).
-Finally, and perhaps most notably, the film reveals Gasul's own perspective as an educated, assimilated American Jew and his relationship to his subjects.
-Gasul chooses to focus on a certain population within Warsaw's Jewish quarter: the orthodox (largely lower class) Jews and Jewish life.
-Indeed, his subjects interact with the camera as a novel, somewhat strange observer within their community.
-We see young men jockeying to enter the shot, while older men attempt to hide themselves from view.
-We do not know what (if any) relationship Gasul had with his subjects, nor do we have a sense of how long he stayed in Warsaw.
+First, the footage is in color.
+Although it was not unheard of at the time, color film nevertheless challenges widespread notions of the Holocaust as a distant historical event that happened in a time of black and white film.
+This idea was strongly reinforced by Stephen Spielberg's 1993 film, Schindler's List.
+Second, the featured film shows a glimpse of Jewish life in Warsaw just months before the German invasion of Poland in September 1939 and the beginning of World War II.1 Finally, the film reveals Gasul's own perspective as an educated American Jew and his position as an outside observer.
+Gasul often chose to focus on a certain population within Warsaw's Jewish quarter—mostly poor, Orthodox Jews.
+His subjects interact with the camera and its operator as novel, somewhat strange observers within their community.
+We see young men jockeying to enter the shot, while older men try to hide themselves from view.
+We do not know what—if any—relationship Gasul had with his subjects, nor do we have a sense of how long he stayed in Warsaw.